-- The response from a CA to a Certificate Signing Request. - The response is an encoded text string similar to a CSR and may be manipulated as a text string. - This certificate does not contain either Public or Private keys.
-These still remain in the Keystore.
+- The response (Certificate) from a CA to a Certificate Signing Request. - The response is an encoded text string similar to a CSR and may be manipulated as a text string. - This certificate does not contain the Private key.
+This key still remains in the Keystore from which the CSR originated.